 Counsel may question witnesses while seated at the counsel table or standing at the podium.
-Counsel only needs to request permission to approach the witness once for each witness.
-Thereafter, counsel may approach that witness as needed without requesting permission.
+Counsel may argue to the court while standing at counsel table or at the podium or table in front of the bench.

 Counsel must file all original documents through the CM/ECF system.
 Handing documents to the court or Case Manager does not constitute filing of the documents.
 Information regarding the filing of documents should be obtained from the CM/ECF or Pacer system.
 If necessary, direct questions to the Civil Docket Coordination Center of the U.S. District Clerk's Office at (713) 250-5500.